Kombucha Kamp Blog

 May 28, 2022 at 3:32 pm

 Late to this party but I have root beer CONCENTRATE, not extract.
-I’m wondering how much you would add to a 16 ounce bottle of kombucha at the beginning of the secondary ferment?
+I’m wondering how much you would add to a 16 ounce bottle of Kombucha at the beginning of the secondary ferment?
 (It is much stronger than extract so I’m guessing even the amount of extract you would use would be helpful.)

 Reply